instructure/instructure-ui/packages/ui-table/src/Table/README.md

 )
 ```

-### A sortable table
+### A sortable table using our Responsive component

-Resize the window to see how column headers turn into a combobox on narrow screen.
+Resize the window to see how column headers transition into a Select for sorting table content when the traditional Table Header is no longer clickable.
+The Table layout itself switches from the horizontal view to the stacked view allowing content to be viewed without horizontal scrolling.
+See [Responsive](#Responsive) for more examples.

 ```javascript
 ---